isbeorn/nina.docs/docs/tabs/framing.md

 4. **Load Image**
     * Starts the image download when using a sky survey
     * Starts the plate solving mechanism when using **From File**.
-If the uploaded file alredy contains WCS headers these will be used instead of attempting a new platesolve.
+If the uploaded file already contains WCS headers these will be used instead of attempting a new platesolve.
     * Attempts to load an image from the cache using the provided coordinates

 5. **Width, Height, Pixel Size and Focal Length**